Robotto/NFCpass/README.md

 It checks scanned NFC tags for the correct UID, and if a match is found, it types the password and presses the return key.

+The NFC library used is [this one from Seeed Studio](https://github.com/Seeed-Studio/PN532/)

 That's it.
 Happy hacking.
 ~Robotto